comma-hacks/accessories/meshes/helmet/README.md

 # Helmet

 Designed to protect the display in the event of a crash.

+## Shroud Split Variant

+@banada contributed a split variant for small printers.
+In this version the two halves can be screwed together with a M4*20 bolt.

 [You can buy the Helmet directly from my Shapeways store here here!](https://www.shapeways.com/shops/openeyerobot)